Roland TR-808: Uses and influence

 Before its release, Roland rented an 808 to the Japanese group Yellow Magic Orchestra (YMO), who used it at a 1980 performance of "1000 Knives" at the Budokan.
 In the same year, the YMO member Ryuichi Sakamoto used the 808 on his solo album B-2 Unit.
 Later in 1980, the 808 was used in an Indian disco album, Babla's Disco Sensation, by Babla.

 In 1981, the 808 was featured on the YMO album BGM and the single "Nobody Told Me" by the Monitors.
 In 1982, the American R&B artist Marvin Gaye released the first US hit single to feature the 808, "Sexual Healing".
 Gaye was drawn to the 808 because he could use it to create music in isolation, without other musicians or producers.

 Though the 808 was unsuccessful, it was eventually used on more hit records than any other drum machine and became one of the most influential inventions in popular music.
 By the time Roland discontinued it in 1983, it had become common on the used market, often selling for less than $100.
 Its ease of use, affordability and idiosyncratic sound earned it a cult following among underground musicians and producers, and it became a cornerstone of the developing electronic and hip-hop genres.

 808 samples are common in music software, and it has inspired numerous unlicensed clones.
-Flavorwire wrote that the 808 is now so ubiquitous that "its beats are almost a language of their own", with sounds recognizable even to listeners who do not know what drum machines are, and so "you also notice when somebody messes with them or uses them in unusual contexts".
-In 2019, DJMag wrote that it was likely the most used drum machine of the preceding 40 years.
+Flavorwire wrote that the 808 is now so ubiquitous that "its beats are almost a language of their own", with sounds recognizable even to listeners who do not know what drum machines are, and that "you also notice when somebody messes with them or uses them in unusual contexts".
+In 2019, DJ Mag wrote that it was likely the most used drum machine of the preceding 40 years.